antrea-io/antrea/docs/design/windows-design.md

 table.
 In encap mode, the packets entering OVS from the uplink interface is output to the bridge interface directly.
 In noEncap mode, there are three kinds of packets entering OVS from the uplink interface:

- 1) traffic that is sent to local Pods from Pod on a different Node,
+ 1) Traffic that is sent to local Pods from Pod on a different Node
- 2) traffic that is sent to local Pods from a different Node according to the routing configuration,
+ 2) Traffic that is sent to local Pods from a different Node according to the routing configuration
- 3) traffic on the host network
+ 3) Traffic on the host network

 For 1 and 2, the packet enters the OVS pipeline, and the `macRewriteMark` is set to ensure the destination MAC can be modified.